 This would be a great one to watch and consider questions about the problem of poverty as opposed to the problem of income inequality, what it means to be covetousness, what sort of equality the world is after, and what sort of equality God requires.

 A few other possibilities didn’t make the list because there were either on the long side or were a lecture rather than a film.
-But if you are looking for more great material worth wrestling with and discussing, you’ll want to consider “Tactics in defending your faith,” “How to answer a fool,” “Science uprising,” and “Fearfully and wonderfully made.”
+But if you are looking for more great material worth wrestling with and discussing, you’ll want to consider “Tactics in defending your faith,” “How to answer a fool,” “Science uprising,” “Secrets of the cell,” and “Fearfully and wonderfully made.”